 That might seem like an odd suggestion; yes I'd hope for a place all of us can visit and be delighted in what we learn and experience, but perhaps the celebration of Jobs' life can serve to educate the blockers to become enablers and catalyzers, so more visionaries can thrive and change lives for the good in the process.

 The tendency to obstruct or crush that which is different or challenging impedes human progress, but it seems like the default human reaction to change, new ideas and those who carry them.

-Apple was at its best when its prime driver was untethered by the machinations of corporate structure and biases: at its beginning, and when he returned after his dismal departure and Apple's dismal years in between.
+Apple was at its best when its prime driver was uninhibited by the machinations of corporate structure and biases: at its beginning, and upon his return from his forced absence that led to Apple's dismal years in between.